 Prior to the expiration of the Ground Lease relating to the One Ally Center property, the tenant has the right to level the building and improvements on the property, although it cannot do so during the last five years of the lease without our prior consent.
 Rent under our Ground Lease must continue to be paid through the end of the lease, even if the tenant levels the building and any improvements on the property.
-If the tenant elects to level the building and any improvements on the property, it will be more difficult for us to re-let the property, taking more time for us to find a replacement tenant willing to develop the property.
+If the tenant elects to level the building and any improvements on the property, taking more time for us to find a replacement tenant willing to develop the property.
 Accordingly, no assurance can be given as to the commencement date of any future lease or the attractiveness of the future lease terms.